Feb 8, 2020

 In my view, many of the points mentioned here are important, whether you decide to follow Peter’s investment strategy or not.

 It’s critical that we each invest in a way that we’re comfortable.
 And for many, that means focusing on the long term dividend income from the sharemarket.
 The dividends paid out by companies are a tangible and regular form of positive reinforcement, which can be a huge mental advantage during scary times.

 And at its core, this brings you back to a simple fundamental reminder: every day, companies are working hard to innovate, deliver better products and services, to increase their cash profits and dividends for shareholders.

-Do you invest for dividend income?
-You might like my easy-to-use Dividend Tracker, which I use to keep a running estimate of our annual passive income after every purchase.
-Click here to get it for yourself.
+Do you invest for dividends?
+You might like the spreadsheet I use to keep a running estimate of our annual dividend income after every purchase.
+Get it here.